kurapica/IGAS/PLoop/README.md

 	class "Person"
 	endclass "Person"

-Like defining a struct, **class** keyword is used to start the definition of the class, it receive a string word as the class's name, and the **endclass** keyword is used to end the definition of the class, also it need the same name as the parameter, **class**, **endclass** and all keywords in the **Loop system** are fake keywords, they are only functions with some lua environment tricks, so we can't use the **end** to do the job for the best.
+Like defining a struct, **class** keyword is used to start the definition of the class, it receive a string word as the class's name, and the **endclass** keyword is used to end the definition of the class, also it need the same name as the parameter, **class**, **endclass** and all keywords in the **PLoop system** are fake keywords, they are only functions with some lua environment tricks, so we can't use the **end** to do the job for the best.

+Also the class definition codes are running in a private environment just like defining struct types.

 Now, we can create an object of the class :

 	obj = Person()

-Since the **Person** class is a empty class, the **obj** just works as a normal table.
+Since the **Person** class is an empty class, the **obj** just works as a normal table.

 Method